Introduction To Integrated Pest Management (IPM)

 Aphids appeared on some ornamental iceberg roses, and the customer did not want to use any chemicals including white oil.
 We left the plants alone, and within a couple of weeks, predator wasps had appeared and totally controlled the infestation.

 Even if you’re absolutely resolute on avoiding chemical use, it’s still a great little philosophy to understand.
-Just get rid of the fifth method of IPM that the NSW EPA identify (chemical use) and you’ll be as good as gold.
+Just get rid of the fifth method (chemical use) and you’ll be as good as gold.

 Where To From Here?